17. Current opinions of Brexit

 • Britain being able to make its own decisions generally (21%, unchanged).

-Few believe Brexit is done.
-Fewer than one in five (18%) say the relationship is now mostly decided and will hardly change over the next few years (18%, +4 since June 2021).
+Few believed Brexit was done.
+Fewer than one in five (18%) said the relationship was now mostly decided and would hardly change over the next few years (18%, +4 since June 2021).

 Figure 17.4: How is Brexit going?